Just visited the nearby park to watch children play.

 3. Don’t Coach Your Child’s Coach

-I know that you want to show how much you care for your child and you really want to shout advice to them when they are taking part in school sports.
+I know that you want to show how much you care for your child and you really want to give advice to them when they are taking part in school sports.
 But don’t do that.
 Stop cornering your child’s coach after every single one of their practices.
 You should really step aside and let them deal with it by themselves.
 Sports teach children about teamwork, conflict, leadership, and more.

 Instead, encourage, and teach them to talk to their coach when they are playing.

 Is there any point in sticking around after you dropped your daughter at her friend’s birthday party?
 Even though your teenage son can walk to their friend’s house, you still insist on driving them there.
-What about the daily check-in texts to the grown-up ones who are going to college?
+What about the daily check-in texts for the grown-up ones who are going to college?
 Parents insisting on such activities are, without a doubt, helicopter parents.

 This way, you are lowering their self-confidence.
 Instead, try giving them some space and let your children handle the amount of trouble they can.
 Only you can help them become independent, and it is time.